cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 1.md

 ![](images/skillset.png)

+### Set the Enrichment Granularity Level

+We have made it easy for you to select the level of granularity you want to use to extract your enrichments.
+In most cases, the default level of Source field is quite sufficient, however in cases where you have an extremely long document, or need to extract data (such as sentiment or language translation) you may get better results by adjusting the granularity to another level.
+In the case, we will be using **Sentence** level granularity for our data extraction.

 ### Add enrichments

 Name your skillset: *clinical-trials-small*

 + Make sure to select the **OCR enrichment** to extract **merged_content** field.

-+ Now we can apply an enrichment to the merged_content field to extract the locations.
-Do this by checking **Extract location names**.
++ Now we can apply an enrichment to the merged_content field to extract data for locations, key phrases, language and text translation.
+Do this by checking **Extract location names**, **Extract ky phrases**, **Detect language** and **Translate Text**.

 + Leave all of the other enrichment boxes blank at this time as we will add in additional skills later in the lab.